HDI 404. Foundations of Humanitarian and Disaster Leadership. (4 Credits)

 HDI 544.
 Organizing Emergency Humanitarian Assistance.
 (2 Credits)

 Leadership principles for effective emergency management and humanitarian response will be taught for responding to a wide range of potential humanitarian crises, with an emphasis on evidence-based practices.
+Cross-listed with HDI 443.

 HDI 554.
 Monitoring, Evaluation, and Learning.
 (2 Credits)

 This course focuses on understanding critical issues in monitoring, evaluation, and learning (MEL) related to the fields of disaster, relief, and development.
-These are essential tools for these fields today, both for those who will produce this kind of of data and those who will use it in their work.
+These are essential tools for these fields today, both for those who will produce this kind of data and those who will use it in their work.

 HDI 564.
 Disaster Management.
 (2 Credits)

 This course focuses on the role leadership plays in guiding disaster operations and policy across all phases of the disaster life cycle (preparedness, response, recovery, and risk reduction).
 Capabilities and challenges to effective response for a broad range of governmental and non-governmental organizations will be discussed.
 Each organization active in crisis and disaster has a different role to play in preparedness and response, and students will use their study of different organizations to gain a better understanding of humanitarian and emergency response field.
 Students will examine operational frameworks commonly in used by national and international emergency response organizations.
+Cross-listed with HDI 464.

 HDI 574.
 NGO Leadership.
 (4 Credits)